bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 {::boilerplate bcp14-tagged}

-# An ITSM-KG for learning and sharing network behavioral models {#sec-itsm-base}
+# An ITSM-KG for Learning and Sharing Network Behavioral Models {#sec-itsm-base}

 ## Principles {#sec-itsm-principles}